 The first day of my trip I saw an astrnot who walct on the mon. he shod rely cool picshers.
 My faverit one is him playing golf en the mon.
 Wen he hit it so hard it went owt of site in a menet. the secent day I bewt [bought] costuuns.
 One costum was a scary lion for my bruther.
 I got a blue ninja costum.
 The last day I went to my ants [aunt’s] first day of fall party.
 There where maracas, drums, bells and a litl tiny citn [kitten].
 When we drove home me and my bruther wact pipi [Popeye] on TV.
 We stopt at a rest stop and ran arond.
 I playd hid and sece.

 Eventually Sid will understand that it was Alan Shepard, Jr., who hit the golf ball.
-Lion and Ninja costumes will turn to rags, many an equinox will come and go, and only Popeye will stay the same.
-Eventually the grandson will play hide-and-seek with his own grandchildren, to whom he can show The Photograph.
+Lion and Ninja costumes will turn to rags, many an equinox will come and go, and only Popeye keeps his bulging biceps.
+Eventually he will play hide-and-seek with his own grandchildren, to whom he can show The Photograph.